What's Inside

 All of this isn’t great news for your data or for your business.

 For these and many reasons, companies are choosing to pursue ISO 27001 certification.
-ISO 27001 can help you mitigate risks and build trust with customers who have growing concerns about their information.
+ISO 27001 can help you mitigate risks, establish a strong security posture, and build trust with customers who have growing concerns about their information.

 A major component in pursuing ISO 27001 certification is your Statement of Applicability (SoA).
 If you’re not sure where to begin, consider this post your quick start guide to make the process as stress-free as possible.

 A Statement of Applicability is a document required for ISO 27001 certification.
-It’s a document that states the Annex A controls that your organization determined to be necessary for mitigating information security risk and the Annex A controls that were excluded.
+It states the ISO 27001 Annex A controls that your organization determined to be necessary for mitigating information security risk and the controls that were excluded.

 Here’s a breakdown of the steps you’ll need to take to put together an SoA for your organization.